-But, Can also be confused with the same symptoms caused by issues with your ignition or fuel injection systems.
+But, can also be confused with the same symptoms, caused by issues with, your ignition or fuel injection system.

-If you have crankshaft sensor issues, the (ECM) can’t synchronize fuel injection, spark ignition or control variable valve timing.
+So, if you have crankshaft sensor issues, the (ECM) can’t synchronize other operations.
+For example, fuel injection, spark ignition or variable valve timing.

-- As the engine speeds up, there needs to be adjustments to spark timing and fuel injection.
-Without accurate input from the sensor (CKP), the (ECU) can not make these adjustments as well as it should.
-As a result, This causes poor acceleration and makes your car fail to maintain constant speed.
+- So, as the engine speeds up, there needs to be modifications, to spark timing and fuel injection.
+But, without precise input from the sensor, the (ECU) can not make these modifications, as well as it should.
+As a result, this causes poor acceleration and makes your car, fail to maintain a constant speed.

 Reduced Gas Mileage

-- Without accurate timing information fuel injection will have incorrect sensor (CKP) readings.
+- So, without precise timing information, fuel injection will have, incorrect Crankshaft Position Sensor (CKP) readings.
 As a result, leading to spark timing and fuel injection errors.
-The end result will affect the fuel efficiency of your engine.
+The end result, will affect the fuel efficiency of your engine.

-- You might feel that the engine runs rough or vibrates at idle, say, when you’re sitting at a red light.
-This is similar to the above in that it stems from poor spark timing.
+- You might feel that the engine runs rough or shake at idle.
+For instance, when you’re sitting at a red light.
+This is similar to the above, in that it stems from poor spark timing.

 Stalling And Backfiring

-- Another sign of a Sensor (CKP) Failure is the constant stalling and backfiring of the engine.
-In such a scenario, the engine is prone to stalling as you drive.
+- Another sign of a Crankshaft Position Sensor (CKP) failure is, the constant stalling and backfiring of the engine.
+In such a scenario, the engine, is prone to stalling as you drive.
 Unlike ignition malfunction, the car will probably start, even run for a while, only to shut down again.
-It goes the same for engine backfiring.
-If you keep ignoring the warning signs, the engine may get exhausted and die out.
+It goes the same, for engine backfiring.
+If you neglect the warning signs, the engine may get exhausted and die out.

 Difficult Starting Or No Starting

-- It might be hard to get your engine started without the fuel it needs or without proper timing.
-If the sensor (CKP) has failed completely, then the computer won’t send any fuel to the injectors.
-Consequently, Leaving you unable to start the car.
+- It might be hard to get your engine started, without the fuel it needs or without proper timing.
+If the sensor has failed completely, then the computer won’t send any fuel to the injectors.
+As a result, leaving you unable to start the car.

 Check Engine Light

-A Crankshaft Position Sensor (CKP) Failure may cause the check engine light on your dashboard to come on.
-A diagnostic scan tool could show any of the following codes:
+So, a Crankshaft Position Sensor (CKP) Failure, may cause the check engine light on your dashboard to come on.
+As a result, a diagnostic scan tool could show, any of the following codes:

 - P0335 Crankshaft Position Sensor A Circuit Malfunction